Jestemkioskiem/alexa-json_generator/README.md

 An echo ready json generator for data fetched with APIs.

 ### What does it do?
-If you need to extract a ton of data into slot values using APIs or a ready JSON file (with very slight modifications to the code in the second case), you can just input what you want into the arguments on line 40 and you'll get a copy-paste ready file with indented lines, and it's content can be immediately pasted into your echo-skill JSON file, in the correct place.
+If you need to extract a ton of data into slot values using APIs or a ready JSON file (with very slight modifications to the code in the second case), you can just input whatever you need into the arguments on line 40 and you'll get a copy-paste ready file with indented lines.
+It's content can be immediately pasted into your echo-skill JSON file, in the correct place.

-This script is absolutely necessary for projects that will have over 1000 lines of JSON for even simple slots, but is also very helpful with smaller slots as well, as it's completely fool proof and has access all of the modification options that the amazon provided builder allows you to utilize (name, value, synonyms).
+This script is absolutely necessary for projects that will have over 1000 lines of JSON for even simple slots, but is also very helpful with smaller slots as well, as it's completely fool proof and has access to all of the modification options that the amazon provided builder allows you to utilize (name, value, synonyms).

 To run, simply replace the foo arguments on line 40 with correct values.
 This script supports simple slots with an id, name and a number of synonyms.
 Then run it like a normal python script.